Young Humanists International

-Young Humanists International, known as the International Humanist and Ethical Youth Organisation or IHEYO from 2002–2019, is the youth wing of Humanists International (known as the International Humanist and Ethical Union from 1952–2019), founded in 2002.
+Young Humanists International, known as the International Humanist and Ethical Youth Organisation (IHEYO) from 2002 to 2019, is the youth wing of Humanists International (known as the International Humanist and Ethical Union from 1952 to 2019), founded in 2002.
 It aims to network young humanists around the world together, support training and promote humanist values for the age category of 18–35.
 It is an umbrella organisation representing around 40,000 young people across the world.

 Purpose

 Young Humanists International is the international umbrella organisation for Humanist youth organisations.
 Its primary mission is to bring into active association youth groups and young humanist individuals throughout the world interested in promoting humanism, as is described in the IHEU Amsterdam Declaration 2002.
 Young Humanists International brings together people aged 18–35 who describe themselves as humanists, atheists, agnostics, freethinkers, skeptics and similar views.

 The vision of Young Humanists International is to give a voice to young humanists within the mission of Humanists International.
 The mission of Humanists International is to build and represent the global humanist movement that defends human rights and promotes humanist values worldwide.
 It does this by organising international networking events, offering training, connecting youth through social media and by its work in regional working groups.
 These activities empower its members to achieve their individual, local and regional goals.

 Young Humanists International members form the young humanist communities and campaign for political and cultural change in a diverse range of areas such as religious freedom, women's rights, education rights, abortion rights, LGBTIQ rights, equality, human rights, freedom of speech/thought/belief, public communication of science.